UtaUtaUtau/straycat/README.md

  You can now use straycat in OpenUtau.

+# Addendum

+Astel has made a server version that works with both UTAU and OpenUtau.
+It may render faster than regular straycat.
+You can get it (over here.)[https://github.com/Astel123457/straycat]

 # Example Renders

  The renders use straycat 0.2.1.
 No flags are used in these renders.